fwessels/minio-benchmarking/blog.md

-# Intel rules single-core performance but ARM dominates multi-core performance
+# Impact of Intel vs. ARM CPU Performance for Object Storage

 The recent announcement from AWS about the general availability of their new ARM-powered Graviton2 servers caused us to take another look at the performance of these ARM servers.
 In this blog post we describe the results which you may find surprising.